pbatra0/cf-workers-status-page/docs/deployment.md

 ### Deploy workflow

-Push to `main` or trigger the “Deploy” workflow manually.
+Push to `deploy` (or trigger the “Deploy” workflow manually).
 The action step:

 - installs Wrangler 1.19.8 inside CI
 - ensures the `KV_STATUS_PAGE` namespace exists (reuses it if already created)